odea-project/qAlgorithms/report/report.md

 be established - increase the comparability of results for similar samples between labs employing different separations.

-It could be demonstrated that during specific steps of the algorithm, members of a group are erroneously split off.
-By identifying these bins and revising their members, ca. 2% of all bins found in the test dataset could be improved.
-One possible approach for this is to re-add all "bad" bins to the dataset of discarded points and redo the entire binning.
-This results in an operation that iterates over about 1/3 of the entire dataset again, and does not guarantee that this error will not occur once more.
-An alternative approach is binning a mass window.
-Given a more the elaborate structure of discarded points, for example, organizing them in steps of 0.5 mz, the area needed for binning always spans 1 mz.
-This massively reduces the amount of subsets that need to be performed per control.

 While it already functions as a measure of separation, a secondary statistic to the DQSB would allow to control of the generated values.
 This test would, depending on calculation effort, not be included